-Since 2009 over 250 jobs have been created by RCA graduate start-ups which were supported at InnovationRCA.
-Ventures have generated over £27.9 million in turnover in the last eight years and won over £1.6 million in grant funding in the last 12 months.
+Since 2009 over 650 UK jobs have been created by RCA graduate start-ups which were supported at InnovationRCA.
+Ventures have generated over £87 million in turnover in the last 12 years and won over £9 million in competitive R&D funding.

 Entrepreneurship at the RCA